 Smell is sweet and fruity.
 Taste can be fairly mild but more often moderately hot and chilli like, in particular in the gills.
 The taste test should only be done when you’re certain that you have a Russula and the chewed bits should be spat out.
 This mushroom must be cooked before consumption.

-The Russula family split from other mushrooms, evolutionarily, many years ago and have round cells instead of elongated cells like most living organisms, this gives Russulas the common name Brittlegills as the cells make the mushroom brittle.
+The genus Russula split from other mushrooms, evolutionarily, many years ago and have round cells instead of elongated cells like most living organisms, this gives Russulas the common name Brittlegills as the cells make the mushroom brittle.